roldel/alpine-VPS-manager/alpine_os_vps_installation.md

 From those, you have to chose the one that best suits your needs.
 In this example, we will run Alpine on an x86_64 architecture VPS.
 Therefore, we use the "Virtual" image, optimized for virtual systems.

-Download the selected image, as well as its sha256sum and gpg files, for integrity and authenticity checks
+Download the selected image, as well as its sha256sum and gpg files, for integrity anS VPS installationd authenticity checks :